CNSP-Workshop/CNSP-resources/docs/cndPage.rst

 Example conversion script (bdf to cnd)
 ======================================
-It is straightforward to convert your own dataset from the popular BIDS format to CND, using the bids2cnd function :download:`here <files/bids2cnd_example.py>`.
-The example script found :download:`here <files/bdf2CND_example2023.m>` can be used by changing the dataset to your own.
+Conversion from BIDS to CND is relatively straightforward.
+As BIDS does not include preprocessed stimulus feature, some adjustments are required.
+We provide an example of this conversion in the Python script :download:`here <files/bids2cnd_example.py>`, which converts to CND the `MEG-MASC dataset <https://www.nature.com/articles/s41597-023-02752-5>`_.

+We also provide an example Matlab script that was used for converting the EEG Natural speech dataset from the BioSemi format BDS to CND :download:`here <files/bdf2CND_example2023.m>`.